nystudio107/generator-craftinstall/README.md

 * `src:` the source path for the file, relative to the project directory

-By default, generator-nystudio107 deletes the default `craft/templates`, `craft/config/db.php`, and `craft/config/general.php` but if you have other things you want deleted, you can add them here.
+By default, generator-craftinstall deletes the default `craft/templates`, `craft/config/db.php`, and `craft/config/general.php` but if you have other things you want deleted, you can add them here.

 ### MOVE_FILES